-Our world is a system that contains many sub-systems: the oceans, the forests, the climate – all are complex, fragile and well calibrated organisms with a system character.
-If one of the parts is not running well, the others will suffer as well: one weak spot will influences the overall performance.
+Our world is a system that contains many sub-systems: the oceans, the forests, the climate – all are complex, fragile, and well-calibrated organisms with a system character.
+If one of the parts is not running well, the others will suffer as well: one weak spot will influence the overall performance.
 Systems can repair themselves, once they are not running well – unless the weak spot is getting larger than the self-curing ability of the parts involved.
 Then the whole system can collapse: system failures are the most wicked problems around us.

-Design came a long way: whereas in the beginning it had a focus on ‘shaping’ artifacts, objects and communication means, it eventually turned to products, thereafter software, services and nowadays to complete experiences.
+Design came a long way: whereas in the beginning, it had a focus on ‘shaping’ artifacts, objects, and communication means, it eventually turned to products, thereafter software, services and nowadays to complete experiences.
 To conclude this process of dissolving into the immaterial, design now turns to the thinking!
 Design Thinking is design’s new top-notch discipline.
 The ‘designing’ happens solely inside the brain and therefore it’s solutions are (mainly) thoughts.
-Means that design is now also accessible to those who are all thumbs – provided that the brain involved can support the required thinking…
+This means that design is now also accessible to those who are all thumbs – provided that the brain involved can support the required thinking…

-It were tough times for me, being a designer and being employed at a company that defined it’s reasoning based on financial indications, like turnover, gross margin, return on investment and so on.
+It was tough times for me, being a designer and being employed at a company that defined its reasoning based on financial indications, like turnover, gross margin, return on investment, and so on.
 Eventually also you, as a designer, have to define your reasoning according to such parameters.
 Unavoidably the question on the ‘return on investment’ (ROI) will pop-up, like “What do I get back for every Euro I spent on design?
 Tell me, what’s actually the ROI of design?”

-The guys made a depressed impression, or maybe clueless, when I joined them at the bar.
+The guys made a depressing impression, or maybe clueless when I joined them at the bar.
 They seemed to have all agreed on the fact that something was changing fundamentally – and that it would involve all of them.